 Snapping simplifies the positioning of new and existing objects by 'magnetising' moved or resized objects to other objects or document elements.

-Snapping causes images, strokes, lines, shapes, and selection areas to align to nearby grid lines, guides, margins or spreads, or any combination of these.
-You can also snap to object selection (bounding) boxes, key points on shapes and to an object's geometry.
+Snapping causes images, brush strokes, lines, shapes, and selection areas to align to nearby grid lines, guides, margins, artboards or spreads, or any combination of these.
+You can also snap to object bounding boxes, key points on shapes, and to an object's geometry.
 Text can also snap to the baseline of other text (the first line only for text frames) and artistic text objects can snap to the height of previously created artistic text.

 To help understand snapping behaviour, coloured dynamic guides and target nodes display when you snap to objects.
 The colours used are:

 Red line: Object snaps to target horizontally.

 Yellow node: Object snaps to shape's key points horizontally and vertically.